adaltas/ece-webtech-2022-spring/courses/webtech/modules/02.expressjs/index.md

 ## Routing

-* Manually: parse the url and apply corresponding logic
+* Manually: parse the URL and apply corresponding logic
 * With Express:

 ```javascript